 Get There Early: If you’ll be visiting a popular pool with hopes of scoring a free lounge chair, we would suggest staking your claim early, before the crowds arrive.

 Going With a Group?
-Spring for the Cabana: For $200-$500, depending on the resort, you’ll get a shady spot to relax with shade, guaranteed seating, a safe, a fridge stocked with bottled water, and a TV you have control over.
-Few things bring me more joy then placing sports bets and taking in the game poolside.
+Spring for the Cabana: For a $200-$500 flat rate or food & beverage minimum, depending on the resort, you’ll get a shady spot to relax with shade, guaranteed seating, a safe, a fridge stocked with bottled water, and a TV you have control over.
+Few things bring me more joy than placing sports bets and taking in the game poolside.

 Don’t Forget Your Room Key: Most hotel pools require you to show or swipe your room key to gain entry.
 Nothing worse than walking the half-mile from your room to the pool, only to be denied entry because you forgot your key is in your wife’s purse.